Arthritis Specialist

 Depending on your condition, you may benefit from joint replacement surgery.
 This involves replacing a worn joint in your thumb, wrist, or elbow with a new, man-made one.
 Other surgical options include fusion and joint elimination.

-If you’re ready to explore the right treatment plan to help you enjoy a more active life, call or schedule a consultation online today with Comprehensive Hand Surgery Center.
+Dr. Galpern is ready to discuss whether these treatments are right for you based on your individual symptoms, overall health, and expectations.
+If you are ready to explore the right treatment plan to help you enjoy a more active life, call or schedule a consultation online today with Comprehensive Hand Surgery Center.